 - Loss of human life

 - Loss of property

 - Loss of livelihoods

+- Loss of livestock/ fodderLoss of storage foods

+- Sever damage to infrastructure

 - Loss of agriculture (crops/ fruit trees)

-- Loss of livestock/ fodder

-- Loss of storage foods

-- Sever damage to infrastructure

 - Mass displacement

 Criteria for Declaring an Area Calamity Affected

 As per the National Calamities Act 1958, if more than 50% loss of livelihood of the affected population has occurred, the district authority can declare the area "Calamity Affected".
 Normally a technical committee is formed to assess the situation after a relief phase and make recommendations for declaring the area calamity affected.